-In the early days, most guests traveled to The Del by train, and a trip from the east took seven days.
-Wealthy travelers journeyed in relative luxury, the wealthiest of who had their own private rail cars that were hitched up to trains back east and unhitched when they reached The Del.
-To accommodate private rail cars, the hotel had a spur track on property.
+When Hotel del Coronado received its first visitors, California was separated from the rest of the country by vast unsettled territories.
+At this time, most guests traveled to The Del by train, and a trip from the east took seven days.
+Wealthy travelers journeyed in relative luxury, the wealthiest of whom had their own private rail cars that were hitched up to trains back east and unhitched when they reached the resort; to accommodate private rail cars, the hotel had a spur track on property.